 My normal routine has always been to get my hair professionally trimmed about once every six months along with a blowout.
 This allows for an even trim on my hair while it is straightened.
 My last trim was on February 20th.
-My plan was to wait until I went back home to South Carolina to continue this routine, but with school, I have no clue when I’ll be able to go back home and my dead ends need to go right NOW!
-So I decided to trim my own ends.
-A lot of naturals trim their own ends on a regular basis, so I decided to give it a try.
+I planned to wait until I went back home to South Carolina to continue this routine, but with school, I have no clue when I’ll be able to go back home and my dead ends need to go right NOW!
+So I decided to trim my ends.
+A lot of naturals trim their ends regularly, so I decided to give it a try.
 I’ve never done a full trim myself.
 I’ve only dusted my ends before.
 Dusting is cutting off a very small portion of your ends.
 This is normally done while the hair is in twists.
 This allows you to see your dead ends which are normally less curly when twisted.

 REGARDLeSS IF YOU ARE TRIMMING OR DUSTING YOUR END: